ima2132/Code-Quiz/README.md

 N/A

 ## Usage
 To utilize this application, simply click on the deployed link.
 Users may begin the quiz by clicking on the designated start button.
-Each question must be answered within a time limit of 60 seconds.
+Each question must be answered within a time limit of 90 seconds.
 Should a user provide an incorrect response, time will be subtracted from the remaining countdown.

-Upon completing the quiz, users will be prompted to enter their initials and store their final score.
-They will have access to view the questions they answered correctly and incorrectly.
+Users will have access to view the questions they answered correctly and incorrectly right after answering the question.
+Upon completing the quiz, they will be prompted to enter their initials and store their final score.

+## Screenshots
+The following images shows the web application's appearance and functionality:

 ## License
 Please refer to the LICENSE listed in the repo.